5 Simple Tips For Cheaper Flights

 With most airlines now charging extra for even the first checked bag, the easiest way to save some cash is simply not bring anything that won’t fit into an onboard carry-on suitcase.
 This doesn’t mean overstuffing it, though.

 Ask yourself if you really need four pairs of shoes or all those hair appliances.
 Bring clothes that can mix and match and nobody will know you wore the same black pants two nights in a row.
-Traveling with a friend the same size as you?
+Travelling with a friend the same size as you?
 Use it as an excuse to wear some of their cool clothes and you’ve just doubled your trip wardrobe.

 For a large family, wait and buy your toiletries when you get there and pare that down – one bottle of shampoo and conditioner can be had for less than the cost of checking a bag and will last a family for more than a week.